Building caring communities together | Western Cape Government

 • Follow speed limits and obey restrictions.

-• Be extra cautious during wet and foggy weather, as visibility is reduced, and more reaction time is needed.
+• Be extra cautious during wet and foggy weather, with reduced visibility when more reaction time is needed.

 • Always wear a helmet.
 This applies to passengers too.

-• Do not to ride behind big vans and trucks as it’s difficult to see around the vehicle, and the driver might not be able to see you.
+• Do not ride behind big vans and trucks, as it’s difficult to see around the vehicle, and the driver might not be able to see you.

 • Always use your indicators to signal your intended direction.